 markers can be adjusted easily.
 I try to fish just off the bottom, but the bottom is almost never smooth.
 If you never feel your split shot (or bead head fly) bump a rock then you aren't deep enough.
 If it bumps frequently, it will probably get snagged.
 Moving the markers is so easy that it is not a problem to adjust your depth frequently.

-The Owner Pro Markers are a bit more convenient than the Bright Markers.
-The package contains fifty pre-cut markers - 10 each in fluorescent pink, yellow, white, orange, and chartreuse.
+The Owner Pro Markers (card) package contains fifty pre-cut markers - 10 each in fluorescent pink, yellow, white, orange, and chartreuse.

 Each pre-cut marker is about 3" long and is just knotted around the

 line.
 The illustration on the back of the package shows just a simple

 overhand knot, although I would suggest using the knot illustrated above with the Pro Markers on the spools.
 You will still be able to move the marker when you want to, but it will be a bit less likely to move by itself.

 After you tie the marker around the line, the standard practice is to cut the tag ends

 relatively short.
 They don't need to be longer than about 1/4 to